 A Data Management Plan (DMP) is a formal document that you develop at the start of your research project which describes the kind of data that will be collected or used, how it will be managed in terms of storage, organisation, access, back-up, security and preservation during and after the project.

 Developing a data management plan may seem daunting.
 However, it is a vital step in your research process that you cannot afford to skip.
 It helps you ensure that your research data are accurate, complete, reliable, and secure both during and after you complete your research.

 Many funding agencies in the US and UK are requiring researchers to submit a data management plan or data sharing plan upon grant application.
-In Singapore, the National Medical Research Council has indicated a similar requirement for new grant applications very soon.

 (Source: Digital Curation Centre)

 With the launch of the NTU Research Data Policy in April 2016, PIs are required to submit a DMP using the NTU DMP template in the NTU research information system, at the beginning of their project.
 The DMP is to be revised (with version recorded) during the lifespan of the project whenever there is substantial change.
 The DMP is also meant to serve as a reference document for existing and new project team members.

 What if I need help in writing a DMP?